Space Channel 5 VR: Kinda Funky News Flash

-Space Channel 5 VR began production following positive feedback of a VR demo created by Grounding in collaboration with KDDI using the series characters and gameplay.
-Production began in 2018.
-Several original staff returned including Yumiko Miyabe as a lead artist, original writer Takumi Yoshinaga, original artist Yumiko Miyabe, Minoko Okamura as producer and the voice of Ulala, and Naofumi Hataya as sound director.
-The game met with mixed reviews from video game journalists, praised for its translation of the series gameplay and art design into VR, but widely faulted for its lack of content.
+Space Channel 5 VR began production in 2018 following positive feedback of a VR demo created by Grounding in collaboration with KDDI using the series characters and gameplay.
+Several original staff returned including Yumiko Miyabe as a lead artist, original writer Takumi Yoshinaga, Minoko Okamura as producer and the voice of Ulala, and Naofumi Hataya as sound director.
+The game received mixed reviews from video game journalists, with praise for its translation of the series gameplay and art design into VR, but it was also widely faulted for its lack of content.

 Synopsis and gameplay

 In the virtual reality (VR) music video game Space Channel 5 VR: Kinda Funky News Flash, players take on the role of one of novice reporters Roo and Kie for the titular news channel in a 1960s-styled science fiction future filled with competing news channels; the player's mentor is series protagonist Ulala.
 Initially drawn to a repeat invasion by the Morolians, and competing with other reporters and channels along the way, the player and Ulala end up facing off against Glitter, a powerful alien being who wants to consume all the galaxy's dance energy.

 The game is split between the story mode, a training mode, and a 100-stage endurance mode.
 Including the tutorial, there are five stages in the story campaign.
 As with previous entries, gameplay focuses on mimicking the movements and vocalisations of opponents (compared by journalists to the game Simon Says).
 Players perform actions by physically moving their body in time to instructions.
 Actions are performed in time to music tracks playing in each section of a stage.
 Character actions carried over from the original games are up, down, left, right and actions accompanied by the vocalization "Chu".
-A new action is "Pose", where the player must match the enemy's body pose.
+Two New actions are "Pose", where the player must match the enemy's body pose, and "Barrier", where players summon a special shield to protect themselves.